danchoi/poddb_client/README.markdown

 [screenshots]

-With Poddb, you can browse all of NPR's recent podcasts with the command,
+With Poddb, you can power-browse all of NPR's recent podcasts with the command,

     poddb npr